- Intro Video

 Chieftain of his tribe and the leader of the warriors of the Red Branch, this man has earned his battle scars fighting the constant wars between the tribes.
 His reputation as a fierce warrior is beyond compare among his own people.

 The world of the Celts was a harsh existence.
-They walked always with death beside them.
+They walked in the shadow of death.
 Disease, hunger, want, famine were all at the whim of the Gods.
 The constant warring and old feuds among the tribes made any kind of cohesion impossible.

 Until a threat came from the East.
 A new tribe arose from the valley of the Tiber.
 Technology previously unknown to the chaotic clans of the Celts, they were Master Tacticians- bringing a whole new form of warfare to the naive nations of the Brythonnic Islands.

 They spread like a disease, taking each nation and incorporating it into it’s empire.
 Voracious, like a starving animal and just as vicious, they came with just one request.
 Bow to the Power and Might that was Rome- or die.

 The Hound always did like to have choices, and for him, there was a third option.

 From the Volcae, in the lower Danube basin (modern day Slovakia) to the Helvetii in Gaul, great warlike Celtic tribes fell like wheat before a sharpened scythe.
 Their gaze then fixed itself firmly upon the Brythonnic Isles.
 They fought a good fight.
 Boudicca of the Iceni held her faction in the east.
 Caractacus of the Catuvelaunni, held fast in the west, but old vendettas and the deep gold pouches of the Romanii caused both great leaders to be betrayed by their own people.
 Divide and conquer.
 The Romans were very effective at this tactic.